Art therapy is expanding mental health support: therapists

 Opening excerpt (first ~120 words) tap to expand

-Not every art session is art therapy, says professional art therapy facilitator Dayaline Sivakumar from Chennai.
+Not every art session is art therapy, says professional art therapy facilitator Dayaline Sivakumar, from Chennai.
 “A usual art session could be called therapeutic art, at best,” she says.
-With conversations dispelling the stigma around mental health care, art therapists and facilitators say that Chennaiites are also leaning on art therapy for support, while more psychologists are enrolling in one-year diploma courses in the field than before.“For some, it is easier to express things through creative mediums that are otherwise difficult to talk about, which is one of the main concepts of art therapy,” says Ms. Sivakumar who provides from watercolours to collage and other tactile art supplies, where the clients intuitively pick what resonates with them or with guidance.
+With conversations and discussions increasingly dispelling the stigma around mental health care, art therapists and facilitators say that Chennaiites are also leaning on art therapy for support, while more psychologists are enrolling in one-year diploma courses in the field than before.“For some, it is easier to express, through creative mediums, subjects that are otherwise difficult to talk about.
+This is one of the main concepts of art therapy,” says Ms. Sivakumar who provides a range of mediums, from watercolours to collage and other tactile art supplies.

 …